Our Lettings Services

 Under the Gas Safety (Installation and Use) Regulations 1998, Landlords have a legal obligation to make sure all gas pipework, appliances, fittings and flues are safe to use and maintained in a safe condition.
 Every gas appliance and flue must be tested for gas safety every 12 months.
 A Gas Safety record must be provided to existing tenants within 28 days of the annual safety check, or to new tenants before they move in, and you must keep copies yourself for two years.
 All installations, maintenance and safety checks must be carried out by a Gas Safe registered engineer.
 We can arrange this for you.

 Upholstered furniture and soft furnishing supplied in a rented property must comply with current regulations.
 This includes, but not limited too, bed frames, mattresses, headboards, sofa beds, pillows, cushions, seat pads and any garden furniture that may be used indoors.
 Items which comply will have a suitable permanent label attached.
 All non-compliant items must be removed before a tenant moves in.

 New Regulations came into force on 1 June 2020 and apply in England to all new tenancies from 1 July 2020 and all existing tenancies from 1 April 2021.
-Properties under these new regulations will need to have a ‘satisfactory’ EICR (Electrical Inspection Condition Report).
+Properties under these new regulations will need to have a ‘satisfactory’ EICR (Electrical Inspection Condition Report) and this will need to be renewed within 5 years.
 For further guidance please see the link below:

 Smoke and carbon monoxide detectors